 - Philosophy, for questioning minds – Summer Session follows this course in the same time slot in the summer.

-- High School level students may continue philosophy with Dr. Marianne’s course titled Examining Life, advanced philosophy for questioning minds.
+- When offered, High School level students may continue philosophy with Dr. Marianne’s course titled Examining Life, advanced philosophy for questioning minds.